micmejia/bible-dump/NKJV/Exodus/Exod 36.md

 He also made two boards for the two back corners of the tabernacle.

 ###### 29
-And they were coupled at the bottom and [^e]coupled together at the top by one ring.
+And they were coupled at the bottom and coupled together at the top by one ring.
 Thus he made both of them for the two corners.

 ###### 30
 So there were eight boards and their sockets--sixteen sockets of silver--two sockets under each of the boards.